ondrejvysek/HomeAssistant-Christmas-Countdown/README.md

-# Odpočet do Vánoc pro nedočkavé :)
+# Christmas Countdown for the Impatient :)

-Vánoce za dveřmi, proč si nezablbnout s Home Assistantem a pro nedočkavé
+With Christmas just around the corner, why not have some fun with Home Assistant and create a countdown for the impatient? 🎄

 ## Co je potřeba